s2t2/tweet-analysis-2021/README.md

 From the [Google Cloud console](https://console.cloud.google.com/), enable the BigQuery API, then generate and download the corresponding service account credentials.
 Move them into the root directory of this repo as "google-credentials.json", and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable accordingly (see environment variable setup below).

-> NOTE: research assistants can download a copy of the shared credentials from the "credentials" subdirectory in the shared drive!
+> NOTE: to access the "tweet-research-shared" BigQuery data environment, you can download the credentials file from the shared drive (see "credentials" directory)!

 ### Environment Variables